 6. Social media

 I’m not gonna lie – I waste SO much time scrolling through various news feeds and I don’t even realise it until an hour has passed and I’m like WHAT the beejebus have I been doing for the past 60 minutes of ma liiife?!
 It’s the worst feeling.
-If you really need to get stuff done, leave your phone elsewhere and get down to it – you will be surprised at how refreshing it is not to be distracted by constant beeping ‘n’ buzzing, and at how much you will get done!
+If you really need to get stuff done, leave your phone elsewhere and get down to it.
+There are chances that you might be a social media expert and that your job would entail you to be on it.
+Case in point, the plug I’m putting here is that The Marketing Heaven can help you increase your following in no time.
+As for others, you will be surprised at how refreshing it is not to be distracted by constant beeping ‘n’ buzzing, and at how much you will get done!

 7. Break it down